pctechkid/LIST-OF-USEFUL-SITES/Entertainment-Tools.md

 * [Rss-anime-notifier](https://gitlab.com/blankX/rss-anime-notifier-rs) - RSS Anime Notifier but in Rust.

-* [Mass-Manga-Downloader](https://github.com/stefmmm/Mass-Manga-Downloader) - Download Mangas From websites.
+* [fastwatch](https://github.com/ree1261/fastwatch) - stream any movie, tv show, or anime with one command.

 # Movie Tools